Symas/containers/README.md

 ## Get an image

-The recommended way to get any of the Symas Container Images is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/symas/) but we also publish to the [GitHub Container Regristry (ghcr)](https://ghcr.io).
+The recommended way to get any of the Symas LXC containers is to pull the prebuilt image from the [Docker Hub Registry](https://hub.docker.com/r/symas/).

 ```console
 docker pull symas/openldap